joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000010389604/france-protests-macron-lecornu.html

 **At Least 2 Students Are Shot at Colorado High School, Authorities Say**\
-`The attack took place on the campus of Evergreen High School in Evergreen, Colo., which is west of Denver, the police said.`\
+`The attack took place on the campus of Evergreen High School in Evergreen, Colo. which is west of Denver, the police said.`\
 https://nytimes.com/2025/09/10/us/colorado-high-school-shooting.html

 **49ers QB Brock Purdy 'long shot' to play in Week 2, could miss multiple games**\